Boulder Valley School District

 1. …will align to adopted academic standards, enrich and support the curriculum, and meet the personal needs of Boulder Valley students, taking into consideration the varied interests, abilities, learning styles and age.

-2. …will support instructional practices to stimulate growth in factual knowledge, problem-solving and process understanding, literary appreciation, aesthetic values and ethical standards.
+2. …will support evidence-based instructional practices to stimulate growth in factual knowledge, problem-solving and process understanding, literary appreciation, aesthetic values and ethical standards.

 3. …provide a foundation of information which, in conjunction with engaging instructional discourse and activities, will enable students to make intelligent judgments in their daily lives.